 How about your own website?

 Web sites are the easiest ones.
 Most allow you to gift or sell them to somebody.
 They’re pretty transferable.
 Those have been treated as an actual ownership in the domain names.
+Can digital assets be included in a trust?

 If you’ve titled them properly, you could have them managed through the trust.
 But that won’t help with, say, Yahoo.
 The trust will only transfer the rights where there is a right to transfer.